 JCC-South Hills Summer Day Camps

 Camp Young Judaea Sprout Lake

 Toni Davison Levenberg

 The Camp Director Mentor program matches new camp directors with mentors in the field as they navigate the demands and opportunities of their new role.
 With a structured process, mentors and mentees have several connection points spanning nine months, aimed at providing mentees with support, an outside perspective, and the opportunity to learn alongside someone who deeply understands the role.
 Mentors gain the opportunity to deepen their mentoring tool kit and build a connection with new talent in the field.

 Have questions or want to learn more?
 Please reach out to Briana Holtzman at firstname.lastname@example.org.

-January 2022 – September 2022: Mentors & mentees meet for 1 hour monthly and experience a site visit
+- Mentors & Mentees meet 1:1 for 1 hour monthly and experience a site visit

 The opportunity to be together at camp can be one of the most helpful and enriching shared experiences in the mentoring relationship.
 Camp is where the magic happens and being able to share it and be immersed in it after spending months working together will be the capstone of the mentor/mentee relationship.